Basal cell carcinoma

-The commonest cause is exposure to ultraviolet (UV) light from the sun or from sunbeds.
-BCCs can occur anywhere on the body, but are most common on areas that are exposed to the sun such as your face, head, neck and ears.
-It is also possible for a BCC to develop in a longstanding scar.
+The most common cause is exposure to ultraviolet (UV) light from the sun or from sunbeds.
+BCCs can occur anywhere on the body but are most common on areas that are exposed to the sun such as your face, head, neck, and ears.
+It can rarely develop in a longstanding scar or be a part of rare genetic syndromes.
 BCCs are not infectious.

 BCCs mainly affect fair skinned adults, but other skin types are also at risk.
 Those with the highest risk of developing a basal cell carcinoma are:

 - People with pale skin who burn easily and rarely tan (especially those with light coloured or red hair, although some people with dark hair still have fair skin).